laqrix/raytracer/README.md

 Implemented using Petite Chez Scheme 8.1 on a MacBook Pro.

 To run:
-> petite main.ss simple.ss
+> petite main.ss simple.scene

-This will load 'simple.ss' for the scene.
+This will load 'simple.scene' for the scene.
 Output will go to 'simple.tga'.

 ---